moschlar/moschlar.github.io/resume/resume.en.md

     - Seminar on the internals of a Linux operating system based on Gentoo Linux
     - Introductory courses in C and Python

-### Open Source Development
+## Open Source Development

 * **[SAUCE](https://github.com/moschlar/SAUCE)** (System for Automated Code Evaluation)

-    I created the SAUCE E-Learning software as a practical project for my bachelor thesis and released its source code under an open source license.
+    I created the SAUCE E-Learning software in 2012 as a practical project for my bachelor thesis and released its source code under an open source license.

     > "SAUCE is a language-independent, web-based automated assessment tool for programming assignments in practical programming courses within academic environments like universities and schools."